Fishcake: Norway

-In Norway, "fiskekaker" are made much like the Danish fiskefrikadeller.
+In Norway, fiskekaker are made much like the Danish fiskefrikadeller.
 They are fried and served with potatoes or pasta, broccoli and raw grated carrot, and often brown sauce instead of white.

 The type of fish used vary with availability and recipe: Pollock, haddock, herring, wolf-fish and even salmon or trout are sold, and they are often marketed named after the fish they are made of; Seikaker, Koljekaker, Steinbitkaker, etc. Terms like "burger" is also used; "Lakseburger", "Fiskeburger".

 Additionally there are fishballs and fishpudding, both more often served with white sauce.

+Poland

+In Poland, fishcakes are commonly served in the form of kotlety rybne ("fish cutlets") and are typically made with the ground meat of white fish, combined with a stale milk-soaked wheat bread roll (such as the Kaiser roll) or breadcrumbs, raw egg, finely chopped onions, seasonings and optionally herbs, all of which are mixed into a uniform mass, then shaped into small but thick patties, breaded and pan-fried.
+Thus prepared, kotlety rybne are a fish version of the pork-based kotlety mielone ("ground cutlets"), which themselves are similar or identical to the German Frikadellen.

 Portugal

 In Portugal, pastéis de bacalhau (codfish pasties) are a type of very popular fishcake.
 Pastéis are made of potato, codfish (bacalhau), parsley, and eggs.

 Romania

 In Romania, fishcakes are called chiftele de peşte and are made with carp.

 Saint Helena

 In Saint Helena, fishcakes are made from locally caught tuna or wahoo scraped into mashed potato with herbs and spices, then moulded into cakes and fried in oil.
 They are often spicy or, as locals would describe, "with bite".